-In Nursery, the children enjoy singing a range of songs with lots of actions, and they begin to learn about different instruments and how to play them.
+In Nursery, pupils enjoy singing a range of songs with lots of actions, and they begin to learn about different instruments and how to play them.
 The emphasis is on enjoyment and building up confidence and a love of music and singing.
 This is given some focus in the EYFS Christmas show every year.

-Whilst much of the work in Early and KS1 is built around performance - both singing and instrumental work - there is also an element of composition - which might mean making music in a group to suit a scene, or it might mean making up simple tunes using glockenspiels.
+Whilst much of the work in Early Years and KS1 is built around performance - both singing and instrumental work - there is also an element of composition - which might mean making music in a group to suit a scene, or it might mean making up simple tunes using glockenspiels.